Learn about the various data settings in ChartMogul and how to configure them.

 - Classify paying customers who switch to a free plan (or are given a 100% discount) as Active (default) — ChartMogul continues to classify previously paying customers who subsequently downgrade to a $0 plan (or receive a 100% discount) as Active.
 These customers do not contribute to your Customer Churn Rate.

-- Classify paying customers who switch to a free plan (or are given a 100% discount) as Cancelled — ChartMogul classifies customers who move to a $0 plan (or receive a 100% discount) as either Cancelled or Churned.
+- Classify paying customers who switch to a free plan (or are given a 100% discount) as Cancelled — ChartMogul classifies customers who move to a $0 plan (or receive a 100% discount) as Cancelled.
 These continue to contribute to all of your churn rate metrics.

 ChartMogul doesn’t create subscriptions for customers you’ve not billed more than $0.00 in subscription fees and — depending on the billing system — either doesn’t import these customers or imports them and classifies them as Leads.
 Learn more about customer statuses.